Roudenn/docs/src/en/general-development/codebase-info/conventions.md

 In this page you'll learn all about the coding conventions we have chosen for the codebase, which you'll need to follow if you want to get your PR merged.

-See [Codebase Organization](./codebase-organization.md) for guidelines on how files and folders are organized in the GS14 codebase.

 Read the [Pull Request guidelines](./pull-request-guidelines.md) to learn how to make your code more reviewable by maintainers.

 ```admonish info